Joy Morrissey: Political career

-London

-Morrissey was an elected a Conservative councillor on Ealing Council, where she represented the ward of Hanger Hill (named after the area of the same name) until April 2020.
+Morrissey was an elected a Conservative councillor on Ealing Council, where she represented the ward of Hanger Hill until April 2020.

 She was a London-wide list candidate at the 2016 London Assembly election, but was not elected.

-Morrissey contested Ealing Central and Acton at the 2017 general election.
-The seat was one of a number in London which had been marginal before the election, but the seat saw a large swing towards the incumbent Labour MP Rupa Huq.
+At the snap 2017 general election, Morrissey stood as the Conservative candidate in Ealing Central and Acton, coming second with 34.7% of the vote behind the incumbent Labour MP Rupa Huq.

 In 2018, she sought nomination to be the London Conservatives mayoral candidate for the 2021 London mayoral election, making it through to the final three shortlist; Morrissey was ultimately not selected.

-Member of Parliament

-In 2019, Morrissey was selected as the new Conservative candidate for Beaconsfield.
-At the 12 December election Morrissey defeated former Conservative Dominic Grieve, who had represented Beaconsfield since 1997 and contested the seat as an independent.
-Upon election she became the third ever American-born female MP, after The Viscountess Astor and Beatrice Rathbone.
+Parliamentary career

+Morrisey was elected to Parliament as MP for Beaconsfield at the 2019 general election with 56.1% of the vote and a majority of 15,712.
-In 2020, Morrissey was appointed Parliamentary Private Secretary (PPS) to the Foreign and Commonwealth Office.

-In 2021, Morrissey was appointed PPS to the Deputy Prime Minister, Lord Chancellor, and Secretary of State for Justice, Dominic Raab.
+In April 2020, Morrissey was appointed Parliamentary Private Secretary (PPS) to the Foreign and Commonwealth Office.
+She was appointed PPS to the Deputy Prime Minister and Secretary of State for Justice, Dominic Raab in October 2020.

-In May 2021 Morrissey wrote an essay entitled "Importance of Apprenticeships and Technical Education" for inclusion in Common Sense: Conservative Thinking for a Post-Liberal Age published by the Common Sense Group, an informal group of Conservative MPs.

-On 15 December 2021, Morrissey tweeted criticising the influence that unelected public health officials were able to exert on public policy during the Covid-19 pandemic, arguing that policy decisions should be made by those accountable to the public.
+On 15 December 2021, Morrissey criticised the influence that unelected public health officials were able to exert on public policy during the COVID-19 pandemic, arguing that policy decisions should be made by those accountable to the public.

-On 8 February 2022, Morrissey was appointed as a PPS to the Prime Minister, working alongside Lia Nici and James Duddridge.
+In February 2022, she was appointed as a PPS to the Prime Minister, working alongside Lia Nici and James Duddridge.

 Morrissey endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

 Morrissey was appointed Assistant Government Whip on 8 July 2022 by the outgoing Johnson administration.
 On 8 September 2022 she was reappointed an Assistant Government Whip as part of the new Government of Prime Minister Liz Truss, one of very few people to make the transition from the Johnson to the Truss administration.
-Joy Morrissey was one of the final ministerial appointments approved by Queen Elizabeth II.

 On 27 October 2022 Morrissey was reappointed an Assistant Government Whip once again by her third Prime Minister, Rishi Sunak.
-She is one of only three MPs to be reappointed in three consecutive Conservative governments as a whip.